StardustCollective/HCloud/README.md

      - **Desktop Shortcuts:** On Windows, you can choose to create SSH/SFTP shortcuts.
      - **Export to PuTTY:** (Windows Only) If you have PuTTY and WinSCP installed, HCloud can export server settings to PuTTY.

+- Click the `Install nodectl` button once you have entered all of the needed information.
+    It will take roughly 2 minutes for nodectl to complete the install.
+Once it is complete, you will get a `Success` Window with your nodeID and an option to view the new ssh_config file.
+You can also import this config file into Termius!

 ---

 ## Import Server Settings Into Termius